What Makes Things Go Viral: Social Currency

 What is Social Currency?

-Your social currency is your level of online influence and is a concept formed from social capital theory.
+Social currency is your level of online influence and is a concept formed from social capital theory.

 It’s how we measure our reputation based on the content we release both on and offline to social networks and how often people share our content.